-1. Make sure your saw has proper maintenance: Check the flanges, crank shaft (arbour), bearings, belts, filters, oil, etc.
+1. Make sure your saw has proper maintenance: Check the flanges, crank shaft (arbor), bearings, belts, filters, oil, etc.

-2. Make sure your cutting saw's arbour shaft spins on a true axis.
+2. Make sure your cutting saw's arbor shaft spins on a true axis.
 A shaft than has any type of wobbling will greatly reduce the life of your diamond tool.

 3. Use light to medium pressure when cutting, allow the diamond blade to push through the material at a safe speed.

 4. Never apply excessive pressure or you may overheat the diamond blade or worse yet, throw a segment which can be potentially fatal considering the RPMs at which the saw runs.